SpeculativeCoder/adhoc-web/README.md

 Out of the box, the application in this repository will run in a development mode without the Unreal / cloud server functionality.

+### Run in IDE

-To build the application:
+To build the application (at least once to make sure the Angular app is built):

-`mvn clean install -DskipTests`
+`mvn clean package -DskipTests`

-To run the application you can run:
+To run the application run the following Spring Boot application class:

-`mvn spring-boot:run -f adhoc-manager`

-or alternatively you can manually run `AdhocManagerApplication` in your IDE.
+`AdhocManagerApplication`

 If you go to http://localhost you should see the application running in development mode.

 Further functionality requires setup.
 See: [https://github.com/SpeculativeCoder/AdhocDocumentation](https://github.com/SpeculativeCoder/AdhocDocumentation) (not yet available)

+### Run from command line

+`mvn clean install -DskipTests`

+`mvn spring-boot:run -f adhoc-manager`

 ## Copyright / License(s)